PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 the completed boundary-signature restore.
 Characterize their schemas, guarded execution, and surrounding sort/signature boundaries before retaining any evidence.
 Commit and push only; do not create or update a pull request.

+## Guarded no-layout final cleanup result characterization checkpoint

+When safe transpose reduction is enabled without the full layout optimizer, the final cleanup reruns SE/FC layout propagation and the indexed constant affine pre/post owner after final topological normalization, then sorts once more.
+Each owner returns a stable one-counter dictionary and already handles its own graph-index, pruning, and layout-state synchronization.
+This guarded occurrence discards both results.

+A strict expected-failure orchestration contract now requires assigning the raw dictionaries to `_no_layout_final_se_fc_stats` and `_no_layout_final_affine_prepost_stats`.
+It fixes the guard expression, both calls and keyword contracts, the preceding and guarded topological sorts, and the following `_absolute_final_boundary_signature_stats` boundary.

+At implementation, replace only the two guarded expressions with assignments.
+Do not initialize or consume the variables outside the guard, change either owner/schema, add a pass, guard, reconciliation, scan, sort, dependency, or metadata write, alter layout-state/diagnostics handoff, or affect the normal layout-optimized path or TensorFlow boundary.
+Validate SE/FC, indexed affine, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- SE/FC, indexed affine, terminal orchestration, architecture, and pass
+  efficiency: `416 passed, 1 xfailed in 18.02s`
+- expanded broad related gate: `1371 passed, 1 xfailed in 30.72s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet guarded two-result capture contract; there are no unexpected failures.